The Benefits of Therapists Joining Insurance Panels vs. Benefits of Being a Private Pay Therapist

 Credibility as a Private Practice

-Getting credentialed can add to your credibility, especially if you’re a new therapist.
-Being affiliated with a well-known insurance company can make you seem more legitimate in the eyes of a potential client.
+Getting credentialed can add to your credibility, especially as a new therapist.
+Being affiliated with a well-known insurance company can make you seem more legitimate to a potential client.

 Limitations With Joining Insurance Panels